Geography of Seychelles: Physical features

 The coralline islands differ sharply from the granitic in that they are very flat, often rising only a few feet (one meter) above sea level.
 They have no fresh water, and very few have a resident population.
 Many, like Ile aux Vaches, Ile Denis, the Amirante Isles, Platte Island, and Coetivy Island, are sand cays upon which extensive coconut plantations have been established.
 Some of the coralline islands consist of uplifted reefs and atolls covered with stunted vegetation.
 Several of these islands have been important breeding grounds for turtles and birds, as well as the sites of extensive guano deposits, which formerly constituted an important element of the Seychellois economy but now for the most part are depleted.
 The Aldabra Islands, the largest coralline atoll with an area greater than Mahe, are a sanctuary for rare animals and birds.

 The five groups of coralline islands that make up the Outer Islands are Southern Coral Group (a collective term for Île Platte and Coëtivy Island), Amirante Islands, Alphonse Group (Alphonse Atoll and St. François Atoll), Aldabra Group (Aldabra Atoll, Assumption Island, and the Cosmoledo Group, consisting of Cosmoledo Atoll and Astove Island), and Farquhar Group (Farquhar Atoll, Providence Atoll and St. Pierre Island).

 Geology

-The Seychelles is part of the granitic Mascarene Plateau which broke off from the Indian Plate about 66 mya.
+The Seychelles Bank is founded on a granite basement, a fragment separated from the Indian continental plate during the Palaeocene about 66 million years ago.
+This break-up was associated with the volcanic activity that built the Mascarene Plateau.
+The occurrence of syenite, diorite and microgranite in the western part of the Seychelles Bank could indicate that crustal deposit across the northwestern Indian Ocean Ridge apparently drove the Seychelles block southwestwards, causing it to collide with the northeastern edge of the Mascarene Basin.
+This collision could have led to the development of the Amirante Trough.
 This rift formation is associated with the Réunion hotspot which is also responsible for Réunion Island and the Deccan Traps in India.
 Because of its long isolation, the Seychelles hosts several unique species including the coco de mer, a palm which has the largest seeds of any plant and the world's largest population of giant tortoises.